morganecf/jitsi-party/app/config/README.md

 This folder contains the default configuration files for the jitsi-party application.
 Both the server and the client use these files.

-`base` contains the basic/default configurations, on which oyur custom configs will build.
+`base` contains the basic/default configurations, on which your custom configs will build.
 Do not alter these files.

 To configure your custom installation of jitsi-party, symlink your configuration files into the `overrides` folder.
 The contents of this folder are gitignored, so the symlinks will not be stored in the repository.